 Medical sales reps have to keep track of a ton of very intricate notes, must work around the complicated schedules of medical professionals, and must physically travel to clients.

-A dynamic, intuitive, and easy CRM is profoundly important in order to stay organized, efficient, and successful.
-Selecting the right CRM can save you boatloads of time that is better spent on developing leads and closing sales.
+A dynamic, intuitive, and easy CRM is profoundly important to stay organized, efficient, and successful.
+Selecting the right CRM can save you boatloads of time that is better spent developing leads and closing sales.

-Although there are a ton of sales CRMs out there, not many understand the specific challenges that come when physical travel is a part of your daily routine.
+Although there are many sales CRMs out there, not many understand the specific challenges that come when physical travel is a part of your daily routine.
 And in the tech-savvy world of medicine, you’ll want something that works on mobile devices

 It is worth it.
-This extra time will help you be a top medical sales rep. According to that MedReps study referenced at the beginning, reps that traveled at least 50 percent of the time had a total compensation of over $30k more than the average.
+This extra time will help you be a top medical sales rep. According to that MedReps study referenced above, reps that traveled at least 50 percent of the time had total compensation of over $30k more than the average.

 Successful reps overwhelmingly recommend to get a full night’s sleep, eat breakfast, and get up early to start planning your day.
 It sounds basic, but do you do those things consistently?